If you have been following my blog, you might have noticed that:

 If you have a character that has had multiple incarnations, and one entry has a sidebar about their Bronze, Silver, or Golden Age versions, you should probably have something similar for any character that has other version.
 I know some versions are really obscure, but in some cases, the omission is glaring.

-For example, if you just read the entries, you would never know there was ever another Tattooed Man, but you have details on everyone that has ever been called Starman.
+For example, from the DCA books you would never know there was ever another Tattooed Man, but you have details on everyone that has ever been called Starman.
 You have sidebars on the silver age versions of Pied Piper and the Top, but Mongul's entry doesn't even touch on his bronze age appearances, and handwaves "Mongul" as more or less a family of aliens that have been a pain to Superman and the lantern corps.

 I don't want to point fingers, but this game is a nightmare from a publishing standpoint.
-Originally a product line that was going to support DC Comics 75th Anniversary in 2010, here in 2012, the final book of the four book line has yet to come out.
+Originally a product line that was going to support DC Comics 75th Anniversary in 2010, the line was still not complete as of 2012.

 DC Comics, before this line was even finished, rebooted the entire universe.

 I don't know who is responsible for what, though I have my theories.
 What is in evidence is that this line of books seems to be taking much longer to publish than originally planned.
 This seems to have the effect of not only dragging out how long it takes of DC Adventures to be completed, as a line of products, but seems to be causing issues for the main Mutants and Masterminds line as well.

 I think, the lack of an editorial template is at least partially related to the fact that this project has taken so much extra time, so that even more delays to create a better feel of uniformity would have seriously hurt sales.

 Whatever the case, it's a problem.
 No matter how big a fan you are of DC Comics, taking this long to put out four books, missing the 75th Anniversary by two years, and publishing this material after the entire universe has been rebooted has to take some of the wind out of the sails (and sales).